lokalized/lokalized-java/README.md

   // Declare your tiebreakers where ambiguity exists.
   // Lokalized will automatically detect ambiguities and require you to resolve them here -
   // an exception will be thrown with detailed instructions to that effect.
-  // A request such as pt-CA selects Brazilian Portuguese when no earlier
+  // A request such as en-CA selects American English when no earlier
   // exact, canonical, or CLDR-parent match resolves it.
   .tiebreakerLocalesByLanguageCode(Map.of(
-    "pt", List.of(Locale.forLanguageTag("pt-BR"), Locale.forLanguageTag("pt-PT"))
+    "en", List.of(Locale.forLanguageTag("en-US"), Locale.forLanguageTag("en-GB"))
   ))
   .build();
 ```